xieweidc/CodeDocs/README.md

 # Programming document for numerical methods

-​	In this project, I will talk about how to coding some numerical methods, but mainly talk about the MsFEMs.

-​	About the coding language, I mainly used Python.
-The mainly results and some notations is based on the Python library developed by Professor Wei Huayi of Xiangtan University.
+​	This project is a reading notes, about how to code for different numerical methods.

 # Numerical methods

-## FEM
+​		Since there are many interesting algorithms, I decided to start with the few methods I know.

+- Finite Difference Method, FDM

+- Finite Element Method, FEM

+- Multiscale Finite Element Method, MsFEM

+- Generalized Multiscale Finite Element Method, GMsFEM

+# Coding

+​	About the coding language, I wil use Python or C++ to the coding, but mainly use Python.

-##  MsFEM
+## Python

+​	Here are some fundamental package for scientific computing in Python.

+- Numpy
+- Scipy
+- Multiprocessing
+- Fealpy

+Maybe you will be unfamiliar to Fealpy, it's a finite element analysis library in Python, developed by Prof. Wei Huayi in Xiangtan University.

-## GMsFEM
+## C++